ethereumproject/go-ethereum/README.md

-## Ethereum Go
+## Ethereum Go (ORIGINAL BLOCKCHAIN)

-Official golang implementation of the Ethereum protocol
+Official golang implementation of the Ethereum protocol supporting the original chain.
+A version which can **honestly** offer both censorship resistant unstoppable application platform for developers.

           | Linux   | OSX | ARM | Windows | Tests
 ----------|---------|-----|-----|---------|------